YOURNAME116/coursework1-python/README.md

 Usage
 Run the Port Scanner GUI application:

 python main.py
 The application window will open.
 Enter the host address you want to scan and select the range of ports to scan.

-Choose the type of scan you want to perform (TCP or UDP).

 Click the "Start Scan" button to begin the port scanning process.